 For example, let’s say you have 80% charge left on your EV, and you’ve arrived home from work to start cooking dinner.
 It’s peak time for the grid around dinner time, so if you’re on an electricity plan with variable pricing, this is when electricity is most expensive.
 But because you don’t need to drive your car again until the morning, you could use its battery to power your oven and your heater for free during this peak time, and the car can recharge again overnight during off-peak hours when electricity costs from the grid are low.

-For this set up you will need:
+For this set up you would need:

-• a smart EV charger with two-way charging capability or a smart home battery unit
+- A smart EV charger with two-way charging capability or a smart home battery unit.

-• a home energy management system (HEMS) to connect your EV charger or home battery in a network with your other home appliances
+- A home energy management system (HEMS) to connect your EV charger or home battery in a network with your other home appliances.

 You can purchase smart EV chargers, home battery units and HEMS now.
 Add in a smart hot water cylinder thermostat and you can get started by optimising electricity use within your home today.
 Then when flexibility services become available, you will be ready to go.
 Once connected to a flexibility supplier, your system will be capable of sending and receiving signals about high demand or cheap electricity supply on the grid, optimising your energy use even further.